-As CASBO embarks on CASBO by Design 2.0, the association’s fifth long-term plan in 18 years, it’s a good time to review our history with the discipline of organizational planning.
+As CASBO embarked on CASBO by Design 2.0, the association’s sixth long-term plan, it was a good time to review our history with the discipline of organizational planning.

 In very concrete ways, strategic planning has helped CASBO envision its future as a vibrant and significant association in support of public education.
 Having this type of road map has allowed CASBO to remain focused on its unique mission, goals and objectives, and to respond effectively to a continually changing environment.

 The process has also allowed the association to make monumental changes, continue to grow and continue to increase its influence on public school advocacy and policy.
 Strategic planning and goal setting is a way of life and is part of the culture of CASBO.
 Simply put, it’s how the association does its work.

 It’s also a philosophy which provides the organization with a new life cycle every three to five years.
 It’s a way to rejuvenate the association, to take a step back, observe the organization from many aspects and move the organization to another level.
 It’s a method to which CASBO is committed, and the commitment to the process runs so deep that it is included in CASBO’s Manual of Procedures (MOP).

 The work behind CASBO by Design charts the course for the organization in coming years by establishing a mission and goals, listing the steps to be taken to achieve these aims, creating action plans to get there and, finally, implementing specific steps.
 Due to the depth and breadth of the philosophy, and the associated highly prescriptive procedures, organizational planning is more than a goal-setting mechanism, it’s a belief system — a philosophy in which CASBO has invested.